 The Friends of the Wild Flower Garden, Inc. is a 501(c)(3) Minnesota Non-profit corporation founded in 1952 by a group of private citizens.
-Our purpose is to protect, preserve, and promote the interests of the Eloise Butler Wildflower Garden and Bird Sanctuary for its unique beauty and as a sanctuary for native flora and fauna of Minnesota, and to educate and inspire people of all ages in relating to the natural world.
+Our purpose is to protect, preserve, and promote the interests of the Eloise Butler Wildflower Garden and Bird Sanctuary as a sanctuary for native flora and fauna of Minnesota, and to educate and inspire all people in relating to the natural world.
 We offer assistance for the garden in the form of funding and volunteer support.
-(Mission Statement.)
+(Complete Mission Statement.)
 You can support our mission by your membership, memorials and donations.

-Membership is open to any interested person or organization that wishes to support the Garden.
-Members and supporters of the Friends receive a periodic newsletter, The Fringed Gentian™.
+Membership is open to any interested person or organization that wishes to provide ongoing base support for our Garden and educational programs.

 1952: Clinton Odell describes the Garden and why he started The Friends of the Wild Flower Garden.

 September 19, 2021

 The Spring 2021 issue of The Fringed Gentian™ is available on this site on the home page or via the PDF archive link where all past issues are available.
 The summer issue will be available in mid summer.
 Contact editor Colin Bartol (e-mail) on any questions.

 Below: 2020 was the 50th Anniversary of the Martha E. Crone Shelter in the Garden, built by the Friends in 1969/70 and dedicated on May 13, 1970.